AnantLabs/juggle/README.md

 Juggle - Concurrent Task Processing with a Single Actor.

+Juggle actors provide easy to implement, lightweight solutions to a wide range of concurrent task processing use cases.

+For more, check out [Juggle on Kifi's Engineering blog](https://medium.com/kifi-engineering/juggle-concurrent-task-processing-with-a-single-actor-ed9f33c713cf).

 #Installation

 You can get Juggle from maven central.
 The artifact is `juggle_2.11` and the group id is `com.kifi`.